comunica/Article-ISWC2023-SolidQuery/content/approach.md

 #### Intuitive description

-As before, we consider a WebID document as a starting point.
+As before, we consider a WebID document as the starting point.
 From this document, we follow the `solid:publicTypeIndex` and `solid:privateTypeIndex` links.
 For each discovered type index, we consider all `solid:TypeRegistration` resources, and follow their `solid:instance` and `solid:instanceContainer` links.

-As an optimization, we can also take into the type information within the type registrations within the type index, to only follow those links for classes that are of interest to the current query.
+As an optimization, we can also take into account the type information within the registrations of the type index, to only follow those links for classes that are of interest to the current query.
 Concretely, this involves considering the objects referred to by `solid:forClass` on each type registration.
 To know whether or not a class is relevant to the current query,